Hynst/WTS_cSVs_analysis/README.md

    2) Run metacall_wrapper.sh in this way (ensure that metacall_wrapper.sh and bla_met.R is in the same folder):
       ./metacall_wrapper.sh /PATH_TO_ERICSCRIPT_RESULTS /PATH_TO_JAFFA_RESULTS /PATH_TO_FUSIONCATCHER_RESULTS /OUT_FOLDER

-   <br /> NOTE: Ensure that parameteres of script are in exactly same order as mentioned.
+   NOTE: Ensure that parameteres of script are in exactly same order as mentioned.
 If you will provide different numbers of parameteres script will not work properly